KurozaApp/frontend-takehome-exercise/README.md

 ## Task 2: Recreate Screen in React Native

 Recreate the screen shown below in React Native.
 Use the Avatar component from Task 1.

+Use the Avatar component wherever appropriate.

 ![Screen Design](screen-image.png)

-*Note: Screen image will be provided*